 So, that’s where we are now.
 He’s happy and bald.
 He loves the fact that he doesn’t have to comb or style his hair which makes bath time so much faster for him at night.
 Plus, he apparently thinks he is part of a boy gang with his brother now.
 LOL.

 I’m a little sad because not only is his hair gone but I see people look at him with sad eyes in public because they just assume that the little bald boy has cancer.
 They don’t know that it’s just Alopecia Areata.
 He’s perfectly healthy otherwise and we are very grateful for that.

-At this point, we just wait for his immune system to spontaneously stop attacking his hair follicles so that his hair will just grow back.
+At this point, we just wait for his immune system to spontaneously stop attacking his hair follicles (aka the alopecia to go away!) so that his hair will just grow back.
 There are steriod creams that you can use to hopefully heal the hair follicles and sometimes trick the immune system to stop fighting the hair, but to be honest they don’t work on many patients.
 There are other more aggressive things that can be tried, but with kids, it’s usually just a waiting game.
 There is no cure for alopecia.
 You just wait and hope the hair grows back.

 Until then, we just embrace our little bald guy and be happy that it is purely cosmetic and he is healthy.
 That’s all we can ask for.